lewagon/dotfiles/01-Ruby/04-Hash-Symbols/01-Modeling-with-Hash/README.md

 ## Background & Objectives

-Let's say you want to stay fit but keep eating McDonalds...
-You have the brilliant idea to write a quick method that computes the number of calories in a McDonalds order.
-Let's use the table below as our abridged McDonalds menu:
+Let's say you want to stay fit while learning how to code :)  You have the brilliant idea to write a quick method that computes the number of calories in a restaurant order.
+Let's use the table below as our abridged restaurant menu:

 <table class="table">
   <thead>